Caching with Azure Front Door

-The following order of headers is used to determine how long an item will be stored in our cache:
+The following order of headers is used to determine how long an item gets stored in our cache:

 Cache-Control response header values indicate that the response isn't cacheable.
 These values include

 no-store.
-Front Door honors these header values and won't cache the responses, even if you override the caching behavior by using the Rules Engine.
+Front Door honors these header values and doesn't cache the responses, even if you override the caching behavior by using the Rules Engine.

-Cache-Control header isn't present on the response from the origin, by default Front Door will randomly determine a cache duration between one and three days.
+Cache-Control header isn't present on the response from the origin, by default Front Door randomly determines a cache duration between one and three days.

 Cache expiration can't be greater than 366 days.

-The following request headers won't be forwarded to the origin when caching is enabled:
+The following request headers don't get forwarded to the origin when caching is enabled: